Rhode Island Individual Mandate & Reporting Requirements

 Furnishing Requirement

-Affected entities are also required to provide a written statement to the primary insured.
+Affected entities are also required to provide a written statement to the primary insured, by March 2 of each year.
+In any given year, if March 2 falls on a weekend or a holiday, the deadline will be the next business day after March 2.
 The statement must contain the name, address and contact information of the affected entity and the information included in the return with respect to the individuals listed.
-Starting in 2023, this deadline has been permanently extended to March 2 of each year.

 Download